SolidWallOfCode/txn_box/doc/examples.en.rst

 .. sidebar:: Production Issue

    The goal is to set the "Accept-Encoding" field to the value "indentity" if it is not already set.

 .. literalinclude:: "../autest/accept-encoding/config.yaml

 This acts on the proxy request hook.
-The "Accept-Encoding" field is extracted and then modified using the :txnbox:mod:`else` which
+The "Accept-Encoding" field is extracted and then modified using the :txb:mod:`else` which

 Traffic Ramping
 ===============